danguita/davidanguita.name/source/content/en/services.markdown

 My services do not include any kind of visual or graphic design tasks so generally it will be necessary to hire this service additionally.

-In case you would need it, I can recommend you some companies I've been worked with or I could hire this service for you.
+In case you would need it, I could recommend you some companies I've worked with or I could hire this service for you.

 * * *